 Thus, theirs were heroic acts.

 Their acts call upon others to join them in rising to these heights of truth, full perception, big picture thinking, and the blessings these states confer.

 In light of all of this, I can’t help but briefly mention Nikola Tesla’s statement that multiples of three–3, 6, 9–are “keys to perpetual energy, keys to universe.”

 Odin’s threefold form reflects the Christian Trinity.
 Triune gods abound in old Celtic lore as well.
-The Christian notion of the Trinity that Christians developed (never mentioned in the Bible, of course) found ready soil in the pagan European mind, as Tom mentions in his video.
+The notion of the Trinity that Christians developed (never mentioned in the Bible, of course) found ready soil in the pagan European mind, as Tom mentions in his video.
 There’s of course debate on whether aspects of Odin that align with Christ existed prior to the Christianiziation of pagan Europe or not.
 Suffice it to say that articulations of the tripartite nature of reality have abounded in European culture and the European psyche for thousands of years.

 For now, let us leave off here with a commitment to continue mining the wisdom of our ancestors and honoring their drives and instincts that live in us today.

 What do these offer us now?

 How we can understand and live out our threefold nature so as to remain centered in natural law, and be born to our highest potentials?